About

 She wrote the poems for an anthology created by Alina Chau, entitled IN THE SPIRIT OF A DREAM: 13 Stories of American Immigrants of Color (Scholastic, Fall 2021) which features thirteen different immigrants illustrated by thirteen different illustrators (all of whom are either immigrant or children of immigrants).
 The picture book received a Eureka Honor Book Award from the California Reading Association and a Silver Medal Award from the International Latino Book Awards.

-She has translated two picture books from English into Spanish: PAZ (PEACE) by Baptiste and Miranda Paul illustrated by Esteli Meza; and OJALA SUPIERAS (I WISH YOU KNEW) by Jackie Azua Kramer illustrated by Magdalena Mora.
+Aida has translated four picture books from English into Spanish: LA PANZA DE MAMA by Isabel Quintero and illustrated by Iliana Galvez, AL PIE DE LA MONTAÑA by Traci Sorell, PAZ (PEACE) by Baptiste and Miranda Paul illustrated by Esteli Meza; and OJALA SUPIERAS (I WISH YOU KNEW) by Jackie Azua Kramer illustrated by Magdalena Mora.
 She also translated into English the novel, NEVERFORGOTTEN (NUNCASEOLVIDA), by Alejandra Algorta, illustrated by Ivan Rickennman - voted a top 10 book by the New York Times and received a Silver Medal Honor in Translation from the International Latino Book Awards.

 She has contributed to the middle grade anthology, THIS IS OUR RAINBOW, and the young adult anthologies, LIVING BEYOND BORDERS and ALLIES.
 Her story, By the Light of the Moon, was adapted into a ballet production by choreographer, Isabelle Sjahsam, and artist, Roberto Miguel, for the Sonoma Conservatory of Dance and premiered in April 2016.
 It is the first Xicana-themed ballet in history.

 With an MFA in Writing from the California Institute of the Arts, she has performed or read at cultural centers, cafes, alternative art spaces and universities throughout the Southwest and Latin America.
 She has taught visual art, poetry and fiction to students of all ages.
-Her writings for adults have appeared in publications such as the Huffington Post, Huizache Magazine, Voices of Our Ancestors: Xicanx and Latinx Spiritual and Healing Practices, Latina Struggles and Protest in the 21st Century USA, and Women and Performance: Journal of Feminist Theory.
-She was a fellow at Hedgebrook, Community of Writers Workshop at Squaw Valley, Macondo Workshop, is an alumni of the Op-Ed Project’s Write to Change the World Program and a member of the Society for Children’s Book Writers and Illustrators.
+Her writings for older audiences have appeared in publications such as the Huffington Post, Huizache Magazine, Voices of Our Ancestors: Xicanx and Latinx Spiritual and Healing Practices, Latina Struggles and Protest in the 21st Century USA, and Women and Performance: Journal of Feminist Theory.
+She was a fellow at Hedgebrook, Community of Writers Workshop at Squaw Valley, Macondo Workshop, and is an alumni of the Op-Ed Project’s Write to Change the World Program.
 She is a founding member of Las Musas, the first collective of Latina kidlit authors in US children's literature.
 She is a member of Diverse Verse, a website dedicated to poetry by BIPOC and marginalized authors.
 She is also a co-founder of Latinx Luna a collective challenging menstruation stigmas in Latinx communities.

 In a previous life, Aida produced festivals, events, protests, artist residencies, and conferences for a range of groups, non-profits, youth and popular movements.
-She sits on the board of two non-profit organizations, CubaCaribe and BrasArte.
+She sits on the board of the non-profit organization, Bay Area Book Festival.
 She consulted in the planning and design of cultural spaces including LA's Grand Park and La Plaza de Cultura & Arte in Los Angeles.

 She lives in Oakland, CA with her husband, Latin jazz musician, John Santos and her two fiery artist teens whom she homeschooled through elementary school.
 She is at work on a collection of essays on healing and many children’s stories.
 Her literary agent is Marietta Zacker of Gallt and Zacker Literary Agency.